Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Results and Discussion

-Although overall prediction gaps are small, they reveal meaningful variation across subgroups.
-We find the largest prediction gaps (between GNN and logistic regression) among students whose fathers were deceased or absent from administrative records (Fig.~\ref{fig:disaggregation}A), but not among those without a registered mother (Fig.~\ref{fig:disaggregation}B), suggesting that social contexts matter more when the father is absent.
-For father-absent children, MCC increases from 0.17 (logistic regression) to 0.21 (gradient boosting) and 0.25 (GNN).
-This suggests that the social contexts of children without fathers relate to educational attainment differently---and in more complex ways, which more flexible models partly capture---compared to those of children with fathers.
+Although population-level prediction gaps are small, they are not uniform across subgroups.
+The largest prediction gap (between GNN and logistic regression) appears among students whose fathers were deceased or absent from administrative records (Fig.~\ref{fig:disaggregation}A): MCC increases from 0.17 (logistic regression) to 0.21 (gradient boosting) and 0.25 (GNN).
+No comparable gap appears among those without a registered mother (Fig.~\ref{fig:disaggregation}B), suggesting that social contexts matter more when the father is absent.
+These gains for children with absent fathers are concentrated among girls (Fig.~\ref{fig:disaggregation}C) and among children with less-educated mothers or from middle-income households, schools, and neighborhoods (Fig.~\ref{fig:disaggregation}E–H).\footnote{These gains stem from both the shift to non-linear models (boosting) and the additional value of modeling relational structures with GNNs, as we show in Appendix Section~\ref{a:s:disaggregation_gap}.}

-These gains are concentrated among girls without fathers (Fig.~\ref{fig:disaggregation}C) and among fatherless children with less-educated mothers and from middle-income households, schools, and neighborhoods (Fig.~\ref{fig:disaggregation}E–H).\footnote{These gains stem from both the shift to non-linear models (boosting) and the additional value of modeling relational structures with GNNs, as we show in Appendix Section~\ref{a:s:disaggregation_gap}.} This aligns with prior research showing that father absence affects boys and girls differently: boys often display externalizing behaviors and negative school attitudes, while girls are more likely to internalize stress but maintain academic engagement \citep{lundberg_father_2022, boertien_gendered_2022}.
+Existing work has documented that family disadvantage and parental disruption disproportionately affect boys' behavioral and educational outcomes on average, while girls are more likely to internalize stress but maintain academic engagement \citep{boertien_gendered_2022, lundberg_father_2022}.
+Our finding is complementary but distinct.
+For girls with absent fathers, the prediction gap indicates that attainment depends on combinations of circumstances that are not captured by a simple model centered on parental characteristics, but that are reflected in the measured social context data; for boys with absent fathers it does not.